progvar/react-async-actions/README.md

 2) Start the API server

-3) Start the webpack-dev-server to server the static client files
+3) Start the webpack-dev-server to serve the static client files

 ##Script cheatsheet